How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Corrupted Windows Update temporary files can cause installation problems.

-Open the Command Prompt "CMD" as an administrator and enter the following commands one after another:
+Open the Command Prompt ("CMD") as an administrator and type the following commands one after another:

 Go to the folder: